-Founded in 1925 as Gauthier’s Flying Field, Chicago Executive Airport has grown over the years from a 40-acre grassy open area with dirt runways to a general aviation airport servicing the metropolitan Chicago area as one of the nation’s busiest reliever airports.
+Founded in 1926, Chicago Executive Airport has grown over the years from a 40-acre grassy open area with dirt runways to a general aviation airport servicing the metropolitan Chicago area as one of the nation’s busiest reliever airports.

 Historically, Chicago Executive Airport’s growth reflects the development of its neighboring communities.
 Chicago Executive Airport continues to grow today with an official plan aimed at facilitating a responsible role for the airport as a part of the surrounding communities.

-Gauthier’s Flying Field was renamed Palwaukee Airport in 1928 and expanded to 91 acres in the 1930s.
-1933 brought the addition of a Blimp Hangar to the field.
-The airport also experienced significant growth during the 1940s when it was developed to cover 109 acres and consist of a gravel runway and 70 individual T-hangars.
+The airport was originally known as Gauthier’s Flying Field.
+Upon dedication as an airport by brothers Frank and Pete Barchard, it was named Swallow Airplane Field after the Swallow OX-5 airplane based there.
+Under new ownership, the airport was incorporated as Pal-Waukee Air Port in November 1928.
+Later expansion grew the airfield to 91 acres in the 1930s and included the addition of a Blimp Hangar to the field in 1933.
+The airport experienced significant growth during the 1940s when it was developed to cover 109 acres and consisted of a gravel runway and 70 individual T-hangars.

 In 1953, Priester Aviation Service acquired the Airport.
-Priester continued to develop the Airport for the next thirty-three years.
+Priester continued to develop the Airport for the next 33 years.
 Lighting was installed on the paved runway and a DC-3 hangar was constructed in 1954.
-By May of 1959 the Airport consisted of four runways.
-A VOR approach was established for the airport in 1961.
+By May of 1959, the Airport boasted four runways, with A VOR approach established shortly thereafter in 1961.
 New corporate hangars and a 5,000-foot runway (16/34) were constructed in 1965.
-In 1967 the Federal Aviation Administration (FAA) commissioned an air traffic control tower at the airport.
+In 1967, the Federal Aviation Administration (FAA) commissioned an air traffic control tower at the airport.

 A 1,600-foot partial taxiway parallel to Runway 16/34 was completed in 1974.
 In the same year, the FAA began an ILS installation.
 The largest corporate hangar constructed to date was built in 2000.
 Improvements made by Priester Aviation at the airport continued throughout the late 1970s into the early 1980s, until the airport was acquired by its neighboring communities.